rollbar/node_rollbar/README.md

   // ...
 });

-// Use the ratchet error handler to send exceptions to your ratchet.io account app.use(ratchet.errorHandler('RATCHET_ACCESS_TOKEN'));
+// Use the rollbar error handler to send exceptions to your rollbar account app.use(rollbar.errorHandler('ROLLBAR_ACCESS_TOKEN'));

 app.listen(6943);
 ```